berdal84/split-column/README.md

 | Matrix   | 3       |
 | Matrix   | 4       |

 > Did you know?
-You can specify multiple columns by separating them using colons (ex: `--columns col1,col2,col3`)
+You can specify multiple columns by separating them using a comma, example: `--columns col1,col2,col3`.

 ## How to install ?